ahuigo/ahuigo.github.io/post/c/shell-find.md

 	-path './[dir1|dir2]/*'

 ## exclude path
-`-prune` stops find from descending into a directory.
+`-prune` stops find from descending into a directory(只包括目录名).

 	# -prune does not exclude the directory itself but its contents.
 So you should use `-print` to print
-	find . -path ./dir -prune -o -name '*.txt' -print find . -name dirname -prune -o -name '*.txt' -print
+	find . -path ./dir -prune -o -name '*.txt' -print

     # prune multiple directories
 	find . \( -path ./dir1 -o -path ./dir2 \) -prune -o -name '*.txt' -print

-    find . -type f ! -path '*/.svn*' ! -path '*/.git*'
-    # prune with not
+    # prune with not expression
-	find . ! \( \(-path ./dir1 -o path ./dir2 \) -prune \) -name \*.txt
+    find . -type f ! -path '*/.svn*' ! -path '*/.git*' find . ! \( \(-path ./dir1 -o path ./dir2 \) -prune \) -name \*.txt

 Just specifying `-not -path` cannot stop find from descending into the skipped directory, so `-not -path` will work but it is not the best method: